kaplanelad/shellfirm/README.md

 How do I save myself from myself?
 * `rm -rf *`
-* `git reset --hard` before hitting the enter key?
+* `git reset --hard` Before hitting the enter key?
 * `kubectl delete ns` Stop! you are going to delete a lot of resources
 * And many more!

 Do you want to learn from other people mistakes?

-`shellfirm` will intercept any risky patterns (defined by defaul or any other user custom additions) it will immediately prompt a small challenge that will double verify your action think of a captcha for your terminal.
+`shellfirm` will intercept any risky patterns (defined by default or any other user custom additions) it will immediately prompt a small challenge that will double verify your action, think of a captcha for your terminal.

 ```bash
 $ rm -rf /